mariobox/mariosanchez.org/content/post/site.md

 The main aim of this site is to serve as a **web development playground** where I can **practice and document** what I learn.
 I do it by working on the site's code and by posting write-ups about my other [coding projects](/project/).

 ### Intentions
 There are many ways to achieve a project's goals.
-I believe that the best way to achieve it is one that reflects the **identity of the creator**.
+I believe that the best way is one that reflects the **identity of the creator**.
 That's why I believe every project needs to start with a **declaration of intentions or guiding principles**.
 The guiding principles for this site are:

 #### 1. Minimalism:
 Everything we put on the site must serve a purpose and support our goals.
 We must continuously remove what is no longer relevant (*less is more*).
 Both the **code** and the **content** should adhere to the <abbr title="Don't Repeat Yourself">[DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)</abbr> principle.